kschan0214/sepia/README.md

 * Support atlas-based subcortical structure segmentation (CIT168 Reinforcement learning atlas, MuSus-100 and AHEAD) on Linux and Mac
 * Integrate R2* mapping toolbox into SEPIA
 * New function to further refine brain mask by thresholding high R2* voxels on brain edges
-* When magnitude image is used for NDI, the image will be weighted by the intensity of the 99th percentile of the masked voxels instead of the maximum to improve robustness
+* When magnitude image is used for NDI, the image will be normalised by the intensity of the 99th percentile of the masked voxels instead of the maximum to improve robustness

 Please visit the documentation website for more info regarding the newly supported methods and functions.